January 16 & 17 at 7pm

 Dylan Mattingly (Composer) – Called “visionary magic” by Susan Scheid, composer Dylan Mattingly’s work is fundamentally ecstatic, committed to the extremes of human emotion, drawing from influences such as Olivier Messiaen, Joni Mitchell, and the microtonal folk singing of Polynesian choirs and the Bayaka of Central Africa.
 Mattingly is the founding co-artistic director of Contemporaneous and was previously the co-director of Formerly Known as Classical, a youth-run new music ensemble whose members play only music written in their lifetimes.
 Mattingly performs frequently as a cellist, bassist, pianist, guitarist, and percussionist.
 Among the ensembles and performers who have commissioned Mattingly are the Los Angeles Philharmonic, the Cabrillo Festival Orchestra, the Berkeley Symphony, the Del Sol String Quartet, John Adams, Marin Alsop, Contemporaneous, Sarah Cahill, and many others.
 Mattingly, whose work has been described as “gorgeous” and “beautifully crafted” by the San Francisco Chronicle, was the Musical America “New Artist of the Month” for February 2013.
 In 2016, he was awarded the prestigious Charles Ives Scholarship by the American Academy of Arts and Letters.
 Mattingly holds a B.A. in Classical Greek and a B.M. in Music Composition from Bard College.
 He holds an M.M. in Music Composition from The Yale School of Music, where he studied with David Lang, Martin Bresnick, and Christopher Theofanidis, and is mentored as well in Berkeley by composer John Adams.
 Mattingly is also an avid painter, poet, and pitcher, having played for Bard College’s first ever baseball team.

-Thomas Bartscherer (Librettist) works on literature and philosophy in the ancient Greek and modern German traditions, focusing on tragic drama, aesthetics, and performance.
-He has collaborated with Contemporaneous on two previous projects, writing Long After Hesiod for the performance of Stacy Garrop’s String Quartet No. 3: Gaia and narration for Dylan Mattingly’s The Bakkhai.
-Bartscherer also writes on technology, new media, and contemporary art, and has published translations from German and French.
-He is co-editor of Erotikon: Essays on Eros Ancient and Modern and Switching Codes, both from the University of Chicago Press.
-He is a research associate on the Équipe Nietzsche at the Institut des Textes et Manuscrits Modernes (Paris) and has held research fellowships at the École Normale Supérieure, the University of Heidelberg, and the LMU in Munich.
-Bartscherer teaches in the humanities at Bard College and previously taught at the University of Chicago.
-He holds a B.A. from the University of Pennsylvania and a PhD from the University of Chicago.
+Thomas Bartscherer (librettist) is the Peter Sourian Senior Lecturer in the Humanities at Bard College.
+A primary focus of his work has been the intersection of literature and philosophy in antiquity and the reception of classical culture in modernity.
+He has collaborated with Contemporaneous on two previous projects, composing the text Long After Hesiodfor the performance of Stacy Garrop’s String Quartet No. 3: Gaia and the narration for Dylan Mattingly’s The Bakkhai.
+Bartscherer also writes on contemporary art, new media technology, and the history and practice of liberal education.
+He is currently co-editing The Life of the Mind for the complete critical edition of Hannah Arendt.
+He has published translations from German and French and is co-editor of Erotikon: Essays on Eros Ancient and Modern and Switching Codes, both from the University of Chicago Press.
+He is a member of the Équipe Nietzsche at the Institut des Textes et Manuscrits Modernes and has held fellowships at the École Normale Supérieure and the University of Heidelberg.
+He has a BA from the University of Pennsylvania and PhD from Chicago.

 David Bloom (Conductor) is founding co-artistic director of Contemporaneous, a New York-based ensemble of 21 musicians dedicated to performing the most exciting music of the present moment.
 A devoted advocate for new music, David has conducted over 200 world premieres at such venues as Carnegie Hall, Lincoln Center, (le) poisson rouge, Merkin Concert Hall, Walker Art Center, and New York’s Museum of Modern Art.
 He has worked with artists and ensemble as diverse as David Byrne, Donnacha Dennehy, JACK Quartet, Courtney Love, Dylan Mattingly, Andrew Norman, Present Music, NOW Ensemble, Dawn Upshaw, and Julia Wolfe.
 Especially active as a conductor of new opera and theater works throughout the US and Canada, David serves as music director on projects with Experiments in Opera, Beth Morrison Projects, PROTOTYPE Festival, New Amsterdam Presents, and Pig Iron Theater Company.
 He has recorded for the Innova, New Amsterdam, Mexican Summer, Mona, Roven, and Starkland labels.
 Also a passionate educator, David is the orchestra conductor for Special Music School High School and the nation’s only new music youth orchestra, Face the Music.
 Along with Contemporaneous, he has led residencies at such institutions as City University of New York, the University of New Orleans, Williams College, and his alma mater, Bard College.